PolygonBuilder

 Link copied to clipboard

-A value indicating whether the geometry builder currently contains any curve segments.
+True if the geometry builder currently contains any curve segments, false otherwise.
 ArcGIS software supports polygon and polyline geometries that contain curve segments (where Segment.isCurve is true, sometimes known as true curves or nonlinear segments).
-Curves may be present in certain types of data - for example Mobile Map Packages (MMPKs), or geometry JSON.
+Curves may be present in certain types of data, such as Mobile Map Packages (MMPKs), or geometry JSON.

 Link copied to clipboard